Montpellier Gay Travel

 Home to the largest student population in France, trendy Montpellier is filled with young residents.
 The majority of the people living here are actually not natives!

 A wonderful local host quickly accepted my request.
 He welcomed me along with another German traveler into his home and showed us an authentic Montpellier experience.
 In this Montpellier gay guide, I’ll share all these experiences along with advice on where to stay and local nightlife.

 Gay Montpellier: Where to Stay

-My recommendation would be to stay nearby the Montpellier city center, but not directly in it.
+I recommend staying in a hotel nearby the Montpellier city center, but not directly in it.
 From my explorations, I would say that areas north of the city center are prettier, while areas to the south are more so under development.

 Montpellier is a smaller city, so there is expectedly no gay neighborhood.
-Montpellier is France’s fastest growing city and so there is a ton of buildings under construction in the south of the city.
+Montpellier is France’s fastest-growing city and so there is a ton of buildings under construction in the south of the city.
 Maybe one day we will see a gay area!

 Montpellier Gay Travel Experiences

 Le Jardin des Plantes was one of my favorite things to do in Montpellier.
 It’s a free outdoor garden with a variety of plant species.
 They had a few flowers I had never seen before, a greenhouse with cacti, and plenty of seating to take in the peaceful surroundings.

 While they don’t have an official website, the local site Montpellier-France local travel site has more information on the Jardin des Plants Botanical Garden, including how to get there, and hours.